EU loses bid for speedier AstraZeneca vaccine deliveries - Up News Info

 Article content

-BRUSSELS/LONDON — AstraZeneca will have to deliver fewer COVID-19 vaccines to the European Union than the bloc had hoped after Brussels lost its bid to speed up deliveries on Friday, in the first of its legal actions against the drugmaker.
+BRUSSELS/LONDON — The European Union on Friday lost its bid to speed up deliveries of AstraZeneca’s COVID-19 vaccines, the first of its legal challenges against the drugmaker that rocked the bloc as it scrambled to shore up supplies.

-The row plunged the EU into crisis earlier this year as states scrambled for shots, highlighting the pressure on them to speed up vaccinations.
-Brussels has since largely cut ties with AstraZeneca, choosing not to buy any more of its shots for now.
+The row plunged the EU into crisis earlier this year as states, under pressure to speed up vaccinations, scrambled for shots.
+Brussels has since largely cut ties with AstraZeneca, choosing not to buy any more of its vaccines for now.

 The drugmaker had committed to do its best to deliver 300 million doses to the 27-nation bloc by the end of June, but production delays led it to revise this to 100 million vaccines.

-This delayed the EU’s vaccination drive as the bloc had initially bet on AstraZeneca to deliver the largest volume of its shots, sparking a bitter row and EU legal action to get at least 120 million doses by the end of June.
+This delayed the EU’s vaccination drive as the bloc had initially bet on AstraZeneca to deliver the largest volume, sparking a bitter row and EU legal action to get at least 120 million doses by the end of June.

 However, the judge ruled that AstraZeneca must deliver only 80.2 million doses by a deadline of Sept.
 27. The drugmaker said it would “substantially exceed” that by the end of June.